COMPREHENSIVE LOOK AT THE PACIFIC NORTHWEST COAST

 Although some of the "old traditions" still remain, much of it was shattered with the arrival of the Europeans, and small pox in the 1860's which devastated upwards of 70-80% of many tribal groups.

 Much like the Haudenosaunne peoples of Ontario, the Tsimshian and other Pacific northwest coastal people had a "Tree of Life", Smgan, the Western Red Cedar.
 It was "life blood", and one of the main cultural grounders for my people.
-There still are, today, these magnificent groves of ancient cedars that symbolize my culture in terms of it being places for the Ts'ap Smgan (people of the cedar) to come together for ceremonies, or to sing, drum, meditate.
+There still are, today, these magnificent groves of ancient cedars that symbolize my culture as places for the Ts'ap Smgan (people of the cedar) to come together for ceremonies, to sing, drum, meditate.

 Again, like most other tribal communities, all parts of anything taken from nature were used.
 In the case of the Plains, for example, Tatanka (Buffalo), everything from the hide to the horns to the hoofs was put to use.
 It was considered a great breach of sacred knowledge, not to use everything.
 Waste, in other words, was not an option.
 In the case of Smgan, magnificent plank houses, household items, clothing, totem poles were constructed from whole trees.

 The outer bark is a mass of strips, which could be pulled upwards in a long string, and used to create capes, dresses, hats.
 These items were so tightly woven as to keep the rain off.
 Other items such as clothing, bentwood boxes, rope, even fishing nets, utensils, various kinds of tools, weaponry such as spears (also used for whaling, catching fish), Cedar Tea an internal cleanser of the body.
 And of course, the awesome canoes that could seat up to fifty warriors!
 It is no wonder that Smgam was also called by some as smgam snxsoo (canoe cedar).
 IIt was an arduous task, to say the least to fell a whole tree (upwards of 70 metres in height) prior to having access to trade items like axes, saws and eventually the electric saw.
 It boggles the imagination.